Architect: HMFH Architects

 Pilkington Pyrostop is fire-tested as a wall assembly, allowing for unrestricted amounts of transparent glazing.
 In the elementary school stairwell, the clear glazed lites help draw daylight deep into the stairwell core and extend line of sight for students and faculty.
 Pilkington Pyrostop also meets the impact requirements of CPSC 16CFR1201 Category I and/or Category II – a critical performance benefit for glass used in busy stairwells.

 Together, Fireframes Aluminum Series fire-resistant frames and Pilkington Pyrostop fire-resistant glass offer fire-ratings of up to two hours and block the transfer of radiant heat, providing essential protection should students need to exit a building during a fire.
-Learn more about narrow-profile Fireframes Aluminum Series and Pilkington Pyrostop glass firewalls.
+Learn more about narrow-profile Fireframes Aluminum Series and Pilkington Pyrostop fire-rated glass.